Prothrombin Complex Concentrates (PCCs)

 Chapter Information

-Prothrombin complex concentrates (PCCs) are coagulation factor concentrates that contain factors II, VII, IX, and X made from virally inactivated pooled plasma donations from thousands of blood donors.
+Prothrombin complex concentrates (PCCs) are (vitamin K–dependent) coagulation factor concentrates containing factors II, VII, IX, and X made from virally inactivated pooled plasma donations from thousands of blood donors.
 Storage and infusion rates vary with manufacturer recommendations.
+Formulations include 4-factor PCCs and 3-factor PCCs (these contain factors II, IX, and X but only small amounts of factor VII).
+Only 4-factor PCCs are available in Canada.

 IndicationsTop